PROJECT: Economic assessment of the impacts of climate change in Uganda

 With 80% of Ugandans dependent on rain-fed agriculture, which comprises over 60% of export earnings, the country is highly vulnerable to climate change.
 Recent erratic and unseasonal rainfall has already cost over US$60 million a year in crop losses.

 Previous assessments of the economic impacts of climate change have proven to be catalysts for increased attention to and investment in addressing climate change, spurring significant progress in policy development.
-This study will inform and help shape the roll-out of Uganda’s National Climate Change Policy by directing investments where they are most needed to safeguard the Ugandan economy from the adverse impacts of climate change.
+This study has informed and helped shape the roll-out of Uganda’s National Climate Change Policy by directing investments where they are most needed to safeguard the Ugandan economy from the adverse impacts of climate change.

-The project will develop an economic model, disaggregated at the national, sectoral and district levels, to assess the economic impact of climate change on climate-sensitive sectors and areas of the economy.
-The results of the economic assessment will feed into the decision-making process around budgetary allocations to help direct resources to sectors and districts most at risk to climate change.
-Knowledge dissemination to decision-makers will be an important aspect to raise awareness of the economic case for investment in climate compatible development policies in Uganda.
+The project developed an economic model, disaggregated at the national, sectoral and district levels, to assess the economic impact of climate change on climate-sensitive sectors and areas of the economy.
+The results of the economic assessment fed into the decision-forming process around budgetary allocations to help direct resources to sectors and districts most at risk to climate change.
+Knowledge dissemination to decision-makers is an important aspect in raising awareness of the economic case for investment in climate compatible development policies in Uganda.

 - Undertaking consultations with relevant Ministries and stakeholders to refine the scope of the study.